crimsonKss/Oculus/README.md

 Oculus is not and never will be compatible with Optifine!

 ## Dependencies
-Oculus requires [Rubidium](https://www.curseforge.com/minecraft/mc-mods/rubidium) made by Asek3!
+Oculus requires [Embeddium](https://modrinth.com/mod/embeddium) made by embeddedt!

 ## Features
 * Performance.
 Oculus should fully utilize your graphics card when paired with optimization mods like Rubidium.